 In most cases this will mean refunding the deposit money to the tenant.
 To find out more about this situation, see my Deposit Error Repair Kit where I discuss this in detail.

 Less well-known is the rule which says that no valid section 21 notice can be served if the property is an HMO which should have been licensed but isn’t.

 This is going to become much more important in future as the government is planning to widen the scope of HMO licensing.
 But if you let to three or more people sharing – you may be at risk now if your Local Authority has introduced any additional licensing schemes.
 Have a word with them.

 The government is increasingly making a landlord’s right to use section 21 conditional upon them complying with their legal obligations.

-- The annual gas safety certificate, and
+- the annual gas safety certificate

-- A current EPC certificate
+- a current EPC certificate